-In the policy-class configuration mode, run the set command to modify the CoS, DSCP and VID values of streams.
-The CoS value ranges from 0 to 7; the DSCP value ranges from 0 to 63; the VID value ranges from 1 to 4094.
+In the policy-class configuration mode, run the set command to modify the CoS and DSCP values of streams.
+The CoS value ranges from 0 to 7 and the DSCP value ranges from 0 to 63.

 Configuring CoS-to-DSCP Map